Navigating towards a secure and sustainable future

 A new study by E3G and Mistra Geopolitics, shows that the world is getting closer to dangerous climate tipping points and that no country is prepared for the subsequent geopolitical turmoil.

 Researchers from the climate change think tank E3G have studied how climate risk and the measures to avoid breaching tipping points could impact international geopolitics.
-Taylor Dimsdale, Director of E3G’s Risk and Resilience Program in Washington and researcher within Mistra Geopolitics said:
+Lead author Taylor Dimsdale, Director of E3G’s Risk and Resilience Program in Washington, DC and part of Mistra Geopolitics’ Decarbonization theme, stated:

 “We’re already struggling to manage climate impacts at just 1ºC of warming.
 The closer you get to tipping points like ice sheet collapse, the more you start worrying about unmanageable impacts.
 Understanding those risks will upend everything we think we know about climate change and geopolitics.
 Policymakers have consistently missed opportunities to prepare for climate change.
 We literally can’t afford to miss this one.”